kozlovv529/kozlov-rails52-delayedjob-sample/README.md

 # README

-"Things" is an example application to practice and demonstrate use of numerous technologies useful in a website.
+This application is an example application to practice and demonstrate use of numerous technologies useful in a website.

 #### View Application
 You may view the running application, hosted on a t2.micro instance and free-tier RDS Postgresql instance at AWS: